-I recently featured a poorly decorated master bedroom and asked home stagers for their tips when it comes time to decorate a house to sell.
+I recently featured a master bedroom in desperate need of help and asked home stagers for their tips when it comes time to decorate a house to sell.

-This bedroom is very typical of what you’ll run into when doing a home staging consultation.
+This room is very typical of the problems you’ll see doing a master bedroom home staging consultation.

-The reality is, most people move into their home, plunk their furniture down and never get around to decorating.
-Then when it comes time to list the home on the real estate market, they suddenly realize the current look won’t attract buyers.
+When it comes time to put their home on the real estate market, they suddenly realize the current look won’t attract buyers.

-So here’s what I recommended in this bedroom during a home staging consultation with my client:
+So here’s what I recommended to this client in this master bedroom home staging consultation.
+You can use many of these tips too!

 Move the bed into the middle of the wall and put night tables of equal height and matching lamps on each side of the bed.